My Experience Finding Tenants With OpenRent

 Make of that what you will.

-There are plenty of reputable OpenRent alternatives to choose from, all offering fantastic tenant-find services, and I don’t think you’ll be disappointed by any of them as long as you understand how online agents fundamentality operate and what they bring to the table.
+There are plenty of reputable OpenRent alternatives to choose from, all offering fantastic tenant-find services, and the truth is, I don’t think you’ll be disappointed by any of them as long as you understand how online agents fundamentality operate and what they bring to the table.

 Being a long-time and avid fan of online agents, I’ve given most of them a spin at least once.